John H. Spiers

 “‘Planning with People’: Urban Renewal in Boston’s Washington Park, 1950-1970,” Journal of Planning History 8, no. 3 (Aug.
 2009): 221-247.

-- “Balancing Aesthetics and Ecology: Suburban Development and the Preservation of the Burling Tract,” paper accepted for the Organization of American Historians Annual Meeting (April 2013).
+- “Balancing Aesthetics and Ecology: Suburban Development and the Preservation of the Burling Tract,” paper presented at the Organization of American Historians Annual Meeting (April 2013).

 - “Where Have All the Forests Gone?
-A Case of Land Preservation in Suburban Washington,” paper presented at Environmental History Seminar, Massachusetts Historical Society (Jan.
+A Case of Land Preservation in Suburban Washington,” paper presented at the Massachusetts Historical Society (Jan.
 2013).

 - “Sprawl Blocker or Rural Amenity?
 The Agricultural Reserve of Montgomery County, Maryland,” paper presented at the Workshop for the History of the Environment, Agriculture, Technology, and Sciences (WHEATS), Massachusetts Institute of Technology (Oct.
 2011).

-- “The Long and Winding Road: A History of the Intercounty Connector, 1950-2006,” paper presented at the Montgomery County History Conference, Montgomery College - Germantown [Maryland] (Jan.
+- “The Long and Winding Road: A History of the Intercounty Connector, 1950-2006,” invited lecture, Montgomery County History Conference, Montgomery College - Germantown [Maryland] (Jan.
 2011).